-3. TERMINATION OR SUSPENSION OF WORK (COST-REIMBURSEMENT CONTRACT) (This provision is applicable only to cost-reimbursement contracts.)
+3. TERMINATION OR SUSPENSION OF WORK (COST REIMBURSEMENT CONTRACT) (This provision is applicable only to cost reimbursement contracts.)

-(a) This contract may be terminated by either party upon 10 days' written notice if the other party fails substantially to perform in accordance with its terms through no fault of the party initiating the termination (default termination).
-If the Contracting Agency terminates this contract, the Contracting Agency will pay The Contractor for work completed that can be substantiated in whole or in part, either by The Contractor to the satisfaction of the Contracting Agency, or by the Contracting Agency.
+(a) This contract may be terminated by either party upon 10 days written notice if the other party fails substantially to perform in accordance with its terms through no fault of the party initiating the termination (default termination).
+If the Contracting Agency terminates this contract, the Contracting Agency will pay the Contractor for work completed that can be substantiated in whole or in part, either by the Contractor to the satisfaction of the Contracting Agency, or by the Contracting Agency.
 If the Contracting Agency becomes aware of any nonconformance with this contract by the Contractor, the Contracting Agency will give prompt written notice thereof to the Contractor.
-Should The Contractor remain in nonconformance, the percentage of total compensation attributable to the nonconforming work may be withheld.
+Should the Contractor remain in nonconformance, the percentage of total compensation attributable to the nonconforming work may be withheld.

 (b) The Contracting Agency may at any time terminate (convenience termination) or suspend work under this contact for its needs or convenience.
-In the event of a convenience termination or suspension for more than 3 months, The Contractor will be compensated for authorized services and authorized expenditures performed to the date of receipt of written notice of termination or suspension plus reasonable termination settlement costs as determined by the Contracting Agency.
-No fee or other compensation for the uncompleted portion of the services will be paid except for already incurred costs applicable to this contract which The Contractor can establish would have been compensated for over the life of this contract and because of the termination or suspension would have to be absorbed by the Contractor.
+In the event of a convenience termination or suspension for more than 3 months, the Contractor will be compensated for authorized services and authorized expenditures performed to the date of receipt of written notice of termination or suspension plus reasonable termination settlement costs as determined by the Contracting Agency.
+No fee or other compensation for the uncompleted portion of the services will be paid except for already incurred costs applicable to this contract which the Contractor can establish would have been compensated for over the life of this contract and because of the termination or suspension would have to be absorbed by the Contractor.

-(c) If federal funds support this contract, and the Contracting Agency's prime contract or grant agreement is terminated by the federal sponsor, resulting accordingly in termination of this contract, settlement for default or convenience termination must be approved by the primary funding source and shall be in conformance with the applicable sections of the Code of Federal Regulations, Title 48, Code of Federal Regulations, Part 49.
+(c) If federal funds support this contract, and the Contracting Agency's prime contract or grant agreement is terminated by the federal sponsor, resulting accordingly in termination of this contract, settlement for default or convenience termination must be approved by the primary funding source and shall be in conformance with the applicable sections of the 48 Code of Federal Regulations (CFR), Federal Acquisition Requirement (FAR), 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.

-(d) In the event of termination or suspension, The Contractor shall deliver all work products, reports, estimates, schedules and other documents and data prepared pursuant to this contract to the Contracting Agency.
+(d) In the event of termination or suspension, the Contractor shall deliver all work products, reports, estimates, schedules and other documents and data prepared pursuant to this contract to the Contracting Agency.

-(e) Upon termination by the Contracting Agency for failure of The Contractor to fulfill its contractual obligations, the Contracting Agency may take over the work and may award another party a contract to complete the work under this contract.
+(e) Upon termination by the Contracting Agency for failure of the Contractor to fulfill its contractual obligations, the Contracting Agency may take over the work and may award another party a contract to complete the work under this contract.

-(f) If after termination for failure of The Contractor to fulfill its contractual obligations, it is determined that The Contractor had not failed to fulfill contractual obligations, or that such failure was excusable under criteria set forth in the provision hereof entitled, "Excusable Delays, Extension of Performance Period," the termination shall be deemed to have been for the convenience of the Contracting Agency.
+(f) If after termination for failure of the Contractor to fulfill its contractual obligations, it is determined that the Contractor had not failed to fulfill contractual obligations, or that such failure was excusable under criteria set forth in the provision hereof entitled, "Excusable Delays, Extension of Performance Period," the termination shall be deemed to have been for the convenience of the Contracting Agency.
 In such event, settlement costs and the contract price maybe adjusted as provided in this clause for convenience termination.